uwcrt/Real-Magic-Scheduler-update/README.markdown

 * SENDGRID_PASSWORD - The sendgrid password used to send emails, no default.
 Email will not send without this
 * WEB_CONCURRENCY - The number of unicorns to run concurrently.
 Defaults to 3
 * SCHEDULER_EMAIL - The Director of Scheduling's email address
+* SHIFT_SIGN_OUT - The link to the shift sign out form (link is not displayed if unset)

 ## Feature Tracking